 The duo quickly became a trio, however, upon the arrival of co-singer and guitarist, Ragnar "Raggi" Þórhallsson, the young man then responsible for changing the band’s name from Songbirds to Of Monsters and Men.
 Musically gifted, Raggi had owned a guitar from as young as nine years old, but only began playing at seventeen.
 He would go on to be one of the most crucial and distinctive members of OMAM.

-Árni Guðjónsson, the band’s keyboardist, was to join soon after, though he left in 2013 to pursue other dreams; largely, that of becoming a classical orchestra composer.
+Árni Guðjónsson, the band’s keyboardist, was to join soon after, though he left in late 2012 to pursue other dreams, largely, that of becoming a classical orchestra composer.
 On starting the band in Iceland, Árni has since joked, ‘There’s nothing fun to do so you have to do boring things like start a band.’

-Now four, the band spent just one week rehearsing and writing before competing in Reykjavík’s Battle of the Bands, ‘Músíktilraunir’ (literal translation: ‘Music Experiments’), an annual music competition, in 2010.
+Now four, the band spent just one week rehearsing and writing before competing in Reykjavik’s Battle of the Bands, ‘Músíktilraunir’ (literal translation: ‘Music Experiments’), an annual music competition, in 2010.
 Sure enough, Of Monsters and Men were that year’s winners, propelling them suddenly into overnight sensations.
-Upon their victory, the band signed a record label with Universal Music Group.
+Upon their victory, the band signed with Universal Music Group.

 Within a short space of time, OMAM would also add to their group a drummer, Arnar Rósenkranz Hilmarsson, and bassist, Kristján Páll Kristjánsson.

-The band’s first EP, 'Into the Woods', was released exclusively on Itunes in anticipation of the band’s first album, featuring versions of the same, upcoming tracks, including the hit 'Little Talks.'
-The EP was, in fact, released in the United States only a few weeks before the album, making it an excellent introduction to the boy/girl harmonies and enduring melodies that would soon enter the cultural zeitgeist.
+The band’s first EP, ‘Into the Woods’, was released in the United States on 20 December 2011 in anticipation of the band’s first album, featuring versions of upcoming tracks, including the hit ‘Little Talks.’
+The EP served as an excellent introduction to the boy/girl harmonies and enduring melodies that would soon enter the cultural zeitgeist.

 Into the Woods reached Number 108 on the US Billboard 200.